 You may find that there was an agreement to violate Title 18, United States Code, Section 1956, if you find that two or more people agreed (1) to transport, transmit or transfer, or to attempt to transport, transmit or transfer, (2) funds in the United States to a place outside the United States or funds outside the United States to a place inside the United States, (3) with the intent of contributing funds, goods, or services to or for the benefit of a Specially Designated Terrorist, namely, Hamas.

-You should interpret the terms "attempt," "knowingly" and "willfully" in accordance with the definitions of those terms previously provided in these instructions.
+You should interpret the terms "attempt," "knowingly" and "willfully" in accordance with the definitions of those terms previously provided at pages 6-7 and 8 of these instructions.